vmware/terraform-provider-vmc/examples/README.md

-# Example: Provision an SDDC
+# Example: SDDC, public IP, site recovery and SRM node management

 This is an example that demonstrates the following workflow: